 - Payment services: “WeChat” Pay allows you to pay bills digitally, for goods and services online or in stores that have the WeChat payment option.
 You can also transfer and receive money.

 - City services: Within the app, there’s a feature called City Services.
-It enables you to access many different services in the city, including taxi bookings, food delivery, doctor appointments bookings, utilities payments, etc.
+It enables you to access many different services in the city, including taxi bookings, food delivery, doctor appointments bookings, utility payments, etc.

 Naver started in 1999 as a search engine in South Korea.
 It is used by more than 70% of the population of the country, making it the most popular search engine in South Korea.
 Nowadays, it also offers two social media services called Naver Cafe and Naver Blog.